TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap.rst

       noTrimWrap.splitChar = ^

    :ref:`objects-optionsplit` will use the "\|\|" to have two subparts in the first part.
-In each subpart :ts:`noTrimWrap` will then use the "^" as special character.
+In each subpart :typoscript:`noTrimWrap` will then use the "^" as special character.